langmuirproject/langmuir/joss/paper.md

 of voltage) for such instruments is derived by means of analytical theories such as the *orbital motion-limited* (OML) theory [@tbd:3000].
 Such theories make several simplifying assumptions, for instance that cylindrical probes be infinitely long.
-With the advent of computer simulations, it is possible to simulate characteristics with fewer restrictions.
-However, simulation results are usually tables of numerical values rather than mathematical expressions.
+With computer simulations it is possible to simulate characteristics with fewer restrictions, but simulation results are rarely in the form of an analytical expression $I(V)$ that can easily be implemented within a computer program, and made use of by others.

+Langmuir is a library of Python functions that act as characteristics $I(V)$, some of which are merely idealized, analytical expressions, while others cover non-ideal cases based on high-fidelity computer simulation results.
+The latter class incorporate appropriate interpolation schemes which make them continuous within their domain, as well as scaling based on dimensional analyses (Buckingham's pi theorem [@tbd:3000]) which make the results scale to a wide range of physical scenarios.
+Evaluating a characteristic for a set of parameters is near-instantaneous compared to running a high-fidelity simulation, which can take hours for each data point.
+As such these functions may be seen as simple reduced order models [@tbd:3000].

 # Statement of need